Key takeaways from new reports on Russian disinformation

-Russians seeking to influence U.S. elections through social media had their eyes on the youth-oriented Instagram and the black community.
+Russians seeking to influence U.S. elections through social media had their eyes on Instagram and the black community.

 These were among the findings in two reports released Monday by the Senate intelligence committee.
-Separate studies from University of Oxford researchers and the cybersecurity firm New Knowledge reveal insights into how Russian agents sought to influence Americans by saturating their favorite websites and apps with hidden propaganda.
+Separate studies from University of Oxford researchers and the cybersecurity firm New Knowledge reveal insights into how Russian agents sought to influence Americans by saturating their favorite online services and apps with hidden propaganda.

 Here are the highlights: